mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/hedvig/index.md

 Hedvig is available with `two licensing models`:

-An annual subscription pricing model based on required capacity that includes software use and support for a 12-month period.A perpetual capacity-based license.
-(Support added separately).Each are available in primary storage (all features), backup/archive storage, or object-only storage versions that are priced according to the set of features delivered for the given use cases.
+* An annual subscription pricing model based on required capacity that includes software use and support for a 12-month period.
+* A perpetual capacity-based license.
+(Support added separately).

+Each is available in primary storage (all features), backup/archive storage, or object-only storage versions that are priced according to the set of features delivered for the given use cases.

 ### Maintenance & Support